nest/nest-simulator/doc/userdoc/glossary.rst

    picofarads (pF)

  C_m
-   Capacitance of the membrane in pF
+   capacitance of the membrane in pF

  current
    picoamperes (pA)